Premier League coronavirus updates: Latest news as football shuts down - TheNewsTrace

 This comes in opposition to the backdrop of mounting hypothesis that Euro 2020, scheduled to happen in June throughout Europe may very well be pushed again to 2021.

-In idea, the Premier League may very well be cancelled totally with all outcomes null and void, however this stays the nuclear possibility – one that’s unlikely to happen.
+In idea, the Premier League may very well be cancelled completely with all outcomes null and void, however this stays the nuclear possibility – one that’s unlikely to happen.

-With the overwhelming majority of the season performed, it will show to be a extremely contentious determination amongst so many groups – champions-elect Liverpool for starters.

 An equally unpopular outcome can be cancellation and present league positions used as ultimate standings.